dataminer-site/dataminer-site.github.io/_posts/2022-09-30-postgres-scanner.md

 LOAD postgres_scanner;
 ```

-To make a Postgres database accessible to DuckDB, use the `POSTGRES_ATTACH` command:
+To make a Postgres database accessible to DataMiner, use the `POSTGRES_ATTACH` command:
 ```sql
 CALL postgres_attach('dbname=myshinydb');
 ```